Request Technical Assistance (TA)

 When making your request, keep in mind that the National Family Support Technical Assistance Center cannot aid in obtaining grants, or allocate funding to support your organization or a specific project you wish to start.

-We also cannot provide direction or advice on an individual’s care or treatment.
+We also cannot provide direction or advice on an individual’s support plan.
 If this is a medical emergency, call 911.

-If you are looking for a treatment facility or have concerns/questions about substance abuse and/or mental health issues, contact SAMHSA (Substance Abuse and Mental Health Services Administration):
+If you are looking for a treatment facility or have concerns/questions about substance use and/or mental health challenges please contact SAMHSA (Substance Abuse and Mental Health Services Administration):